one-among-us/data/people/Futajuhuacha/page.en.md

 which was a land of fate —— the place of death of Xueli and several other MtFs in Chongqing.

 At the end of June, she attempted to take her own life again and was admitted to ICU.
-Afte her physical condition improved, she wrote down this little poem:
+After her physical condition improved, she wrote down this little poem:

 <PhotoScroll photos={[
 '${path}/photos/photo1.jpg',